-We’re proud of our 560 Institute graduates who now are pursuing careers in law firms, government agencies, corporations and businesses.
+We are proud of the business law graduates who now are pursuing careers in law firms, government agencies, corporations and businesses.

 When she graduated in 1999 Stephanie Buckley was among the first graduates to receive a business law specialization.
 “The Business Law Specialization was a fabulous opportunity for me.
 I never thought about specializing in law school, but when I learned about the opportunity I signed up.
 It is a really special aspect of UCLA Law School.”

 Business law was not, however, the path Stephanie expected to take.
 She had always known she wanted to be a lawyer, but thought she would be a public interest lawyer.
 One semester in Professor Stark’s Federal Income Tax changed her mind.
 “After I took Federal Income tax I knew I wanted to focus my energies on tax law.
 It was a great class and Professor Stark really brought the material to life.”

 Stephanie focused her attention, and spent the remainder of her law school career, taking as many tax classes as she could and completing the business law specialization with a tax concentration.

 After graduation, Stephanie put her tax classes to use by working in charitable giving.
 Her first job was working in-house at a software company specializing in charitable giving.
 Working with organizations receiving gifts to optimize the tax consequences for their donors, Stephanie realized that she wanted to do more than work with the organizations receiving donations – she wanted to work directly with donors.

 “It is really fulfilling knowing that your work is making a difference in someone’s life.”